jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ![](./images/fig2.3.png) Fig 2.3

-### Enemy movement system
+### Enemy movement

 Lets move the enemy towards the player.
 First, we need three variables:

-A float variable named *moveSpeed*.
-This variable will let us control the movement speed of the enemy.
+Inisde the Movement_variables region, create a **float variable named *moveSpeed*.** This variable will let us control the movement speed of the enemy.
 Make it pubilc so that we can adjust the enemy's speed in the unity inspector.

-To actually move the player, **create a RigidBody 2D variable** to hold a reference to the enemy's rigidbody.
+Below Movement_variables, create a new region named *Physics_componenets* and **add a RigidBody 2D variable named EnemyRB** to it.
+This way we can manipulate the enemy's rigidbody for movement.

-The enemy will be moving towards the enemy, so it needs to know the location of the player game object.
-Create a Transform variable named player.
-Make this public or protected (protected means scripts of children game objects have access).
+The enemy will be moving towards the enemy, so it needs to know the location of the player game object. **Under a new Targeting_variables region, create a Transform variable named player.** Make this public or protected (protected means scripts of children game objects have access).

-In awake(), set the rb variable to the RigidBody 2D component attached to the enemy game object.
+In the awake() function, set the rb variable to the RigidBody 2D component attached to the enemy game object by using *GetComponent<>()* (fig 2.4).

 ![](./images/fig2.4.png) Fig 2.4